Vacuuming takes a lot of effort, especially if you’re using a bulky upright vacuum. This makes vacuuming a strenuous chore.

-It may be time to switch to a lighter vacuum.
-We’re betting there are lots of models out there that are as powerful, but not as heavy, as your current machine.
-But there are some features you should consider besides weight.
+It might be time to switch to a lighter vacuum.
+We’ve researched lots of options that are as powerful, but not as heavy, as your current machine.

-In this guide, we’ll show you everything you should consider before buying, and what we think are the best lightweight vacuums currently on the market.
+In this guide, we’ll show you everything you should consider before buying one.
+Plus, we’ve rounded up the seven best lightweight vacuums currently on the market.

 - LED headlights